 - United Kingdom: Belfast, Birmingham, Bristol, Edinburgh, Glasgow, Jersey, London Gatwick, London Heathrow, Liverpool and Manchester airports.
 Note that at the time of writing, LoungeKey won’t get you into any lounges at Cardiff airport.

-- Europe mainland: Amsterdam, Athens, Barcelona, Berlin, Brussels, Copenhagen, Frankfurt, Lisbon, Madrid, Munich, Nice, Paris, Rome, Stockholm and Venice airports.
+- Europe mainland: Amsterdam, Athens, Barcelona, Brussels, Copenhagen, Frankfurt, Lisbon, Madrid, Munich, Nice, Paris, Rome, Stockholm and Venice airports.

 - United Arab Emirates: Abu Dhabi, Dubai and Sharjah airports.